wehlutyk/thesis/content/3-gistr-4-results.md

 Refer to @fig:feature-variations-global for the detailed interpretation of the curves.
 ](images/gistr-computed/exp_3/feature-variation-rpl.png){#fig:gistr-variation-rpl}

+#### Branch evolution

 Since these features vary consistently, on average, with each transformation of the utterances, we finally ask if any long-term evolution due to the transformations is observable.
 We therefore plot the evolution of the average features of utterances as a function of branch depth for word frequency, age of acquisition, clustering and number of letters.
 @Fig:gistr-branchevo plots this information both for all utterances and divided into fixed content lengths.
-The evolution of each feature is consistent with its susceptibility to target and appearance, and its variation upon replacement.
+The evolution of each feature is consistent with its susceptibility to targeting and appearance, and its variation upon replacement.
 Average word frequency significantly increases with depth, both globally and at fixed content length.
 This fits with low frequency words being more susceptible to targeting and high frequency words more susceptible to appearing (@fig:gistr-suscept-feature), as well as with frequency increasing upon replacement (@fig:gistr-variation-rpl).
 The reverse is true for age of acquisition, which decreases with depth (albeit significantly for certain content lengths only).
 Clustering and number of letters both decrease also, though clustering shows no clear trend at fixed content lengths and its evolution might therefore be due to utterance shortening.
-It is worth noting that for number of letters, in spite of a small targeting bias in favour of short words, the much stronger appearance bias in favour of short words is the one that wins in the long run: average number of words decreases along the branches, even at fixed content length.
+It is worth noting that for number of letters, in spite of a small targeting bias in favour of short words, the much stronger appearance bias in favour of short words wins in the long run: average number of letters decreases along the branches, even at fixed content length.
 While the trends are not strong, it is still noteworthy that they are visible at the level of utterance averages: in less than 10 iterations, transformations which mostly maintain the overall meaning of the utterances have a significant effect on these features, beyond the shortening of utterances (and consequent removal of words that could have an effect on the features).
 Through transformations, subjects thus gradually evolve the utterances to use more frequent, shorter words, learned earlier and with lower free association clustering coefficients.